Where it all Began…

 We offer several viniferous varieties, using only Washington State grapes; off-dry fruit wines, and dessert wines from local berries and hazelnuts.

-We’re most excited about our fruit wines, not only the traditional dessert varieties, but our quaffable, true to the fruit, off-dry berry wines that have already begun to get notice and win awards.
-Because of the right soils, mild winters and cool summers, the Nooksack River Valley grows 65 percent of the raspberries grown in North America.
-To be able to grow our own fruit (or buy it from our neighbors) is one of the exciting community aspects of what we’re doing.
+We’re most excited about our fruit wines, from our traditional dessert varieties, to our quaffables, true to the fruit, off-dry berry wines which have developed a reputation as award winners.
+This has been made possible because of the right soils, mild winters and cool summers.
+Our winery is located in the Nooksack River Valley which grows 65 percent of the raspberries grown in North America, which makes up proud to say we grow almost all of our own fruit (and if its not grown by us, it’s grown by our neighbors).
+This is just one of the exciting community aspects that makes us proud of what we are doing!

 We’re really proud of our handmade chocolate truffles made by local chocolate company, Chocolate Necessities.
 These truffles our special and exclusive, featuring flavors blended with Samson Estates wines and available only in our tasting room!